AbdelghaniEss/Boston-Housing-Data/README.md

 - output/: Graphs and result summaries generated from the analyses.

 ### How to Use:
-Clone the repository.
+1-Clone the repository.
-Install required dependencies.
+2-Install required dependencies.
-Run the Jupyter notebooks to view the analysis.
+3-Run the Jupyter notebooks to view the analysis.

 ### Dependencies:
-Python
+-Python
-Pandas
+-Pandas
-NumPy
+-NumPy
-Matplotlib
+-Matplotlib
-Seaborn
+-Seaborn
-SciPy
+-SciPy
-Statsmodels
+-Statsmodels